-The job market in 2022 is a fierce race.
+The job market is a fierce race.

 Talent is scarce and job opportunities are aplenty—making the competition for recruitment a constant struggle, no matter what size your business is.
 This is especially due to the fact that executive leadership’s goals are based around growth, and growth is so closely tied to recruitment.

 But businesses need to do much more than simply bring in talent.
 They need to bring in the right talent.
 They need to be able to bring in someone who will not only make an impact but someone who is fully committed, and in it for the long run.